 The judge denied bail for Harris, who has pleaded not guilty.

 In addition to the charges he faces in connection with his son’s death, Harris may also be charged with felony sexual exploitation of a minor and misdemeanor illegal contact with a minor, Stoddard said.
-Harris allegedly sent explicit photos, including one of an erect penis, to an underage female.

 The detective also testified about Internet searches that could raise eyebrows given the context of the case.